mdhamid160/Yolov5-Football-Detection-on-the-ground/README.md

                     [val]

-images folder will contain images for training and validation in the ratio of 7:3 Similarly the lables folder will conatain  annotation txt file for images.
+images folder will contain images for training and validation in the ratio of 7:3 Similarly the lables folder will contain  annotation txt file for images.

 we can use https://www.makesense.ai for annotaion.

 Step2.

 In the yolov5-master we have .\data\coco128.yaml file.
 Provide the path for your test data and train data and lables Make changes in number of classes , i.e. nc=2 for two classes ['foot', 'person'].

 Step3.

 Trainig the model:
 Run tain.py file with modified number of parameter like batch size, number of epochs, learnning rate.

 Step4.

 Output:
 The output after training the model will be availble in the new folder called test .\runs\train.
 New weights will be there in folder.

 Step5.

 Inferencing:
 We can use new best weights to test our model on new unseen images or video.
 Place your images or video in .\test folder